Andon1379/PythonAutoclicker/README.md

 ------------Credits--------------

-Me (Andrew Calia-Bogan) -- writing most of the modifications
+Me (Andon1379) -- writing most of the modifications

 Mark (idk your last name) -- the idea to make this in the first place